GaryCollins-Sec/Siem-Home-Lab/README.md

-In this final phase of the project, I used the Kali Linux terminal to conduct network reconnaissance and verify connectivity to the target.
-By executing a targeted ping command to the Ubuntu-Victim IP address, I confirmed active communication and low latency within the isolated virtual network.
-This established the necessary baseline for launching simulated attacks, such as Hydra brute-forcing and Nmap scanning, which I subsequently monitored through the Wazuh SIEM to validate detection and response capabilities.
+Performed baseline network reconnaissance from the Kali attacker by validating connectivity to the Ubuntu victim via targeted ping.
+This confirmed the lab was prepared for subsequent simulated attacks, including Hydra brute-forcing and Nmap scanning, monitored through the Wazuh SIEM.